Steve Kravac: Life and career

 One of those opportunities was with the record label Tooth and Nail, a Christian music label based in Seattle Washington.
 Kravac produced a number of bands for the label including The O.C.
 Supertones album "Supertones Strike Back" which was nominated for a Dove award for Modern Rock/Alternative record of the year, in 1998 by the Gospel Music Association.
 It was through Tooth and Nail that Kravac also began working with the Bremerton-based band MxPx for whom he produced three full-length albums including the RIAA gold accredited album "Slowly Going the Way of the Buffalo" released on A&M Records and Life in General which featured "Chick Magnet", arguably the band's most popular single and a popular record amongst their fans.

 Also in 1998, Steve produced, engineered, and mixed the Christian pop-punk band Slick Shoes second full-length album "Burn Out" at Westbeach Recorders for their then label Tooth & Nail.
 Burn Out is still one of Slick Shoes fan favorite albums, taking a more west coast hardcore approach in their guitar riffs and melodic content.

 Around the spring of 1999 Kravac left Westbeach Recorders to begin working as an independent record producer.
 Among the acts he has worked with are 7 Seconds, Guttermouth, Less Than Jake and Buck O Nine.

 In 1999, Steve produced, engineered, and mixed California based punk band 7 Seconds' album "Good To Go" for punk label SideOneDummy "Good To Go" was a return to 7 Seconds original 80's hardcore sound that their fans had grown accustomed to.

 In 2019 he released his first solo LP under the moniker Steven Bradley.
 The album was released to critical acclaim on September 27, 2019 and was quickly added to many Indie and College radio playlists.
 Described by critics as"simply note perfect, bouncy, joyous power pop".
 Bringing comparisons to Bob Mould, Elvis Costello and Nick Lowe.
 Summer Bliss and Autumn Tears was written, produced and recorded at his own Hell's Half Acre Studio in California.
-While Bradley played almost all the instruments on the LP he recruiting some additional talent to round out the sound, including Wayne Kramer (MC5), Kevin Kane (Grapes of Wrath, Northern Pikes), Steve McDonald (Red Kross), Mike Herra (MXPX), Danny McGough (Social Distortion, Continental Drifters) and pedal steel virtuoso Greg Leisz.
+While Bradley played almost all the instruments on the LP he recruiting some additional talent to round out the sound, including Wayne Kramer (MC5), Kevin Kane (Grapes of Wrath, Northern Pikes), Steve McDonald (Red Kross), Mike Herrera (MXPX), Danny McGough (Social Distortion, Continental Drifters) and pedal steel virtuoso Greg Leisz.

 The single "Capitol Hill" and its accompanying video hit a nostalgic note with other past and present residents of the Vancouver neighborhood it was named for.
 "The song's video features a blend of archival photos and more recent footage of Bradley's old stomping grounds, which will probably get any other ex-Burnaby residents feeling all misty-eyed as well."

 Bradley celebrated the release of the album by playing live shows in LA and San Diego with his band featuring Richard Lloyd of the seminal post punk band Television.